 Course Description: In this engaging and challenging course, students will study the physical, intellectual, social, and emotional development of a child from conception to five years of age.
 Rooted in complex scientific principles, this course enables students to engage in theoretical inquiry as well as practical, immersive experiences.
 Students will have opportunities to experience working with and observing children as they play and learn.
 By the end of this course, students will come away with a comprehensive understanding of the complexities inherent in nurturing and guiding children through their critical early years.

-CIVIL/CRIMINAL LAW Grades: 9-12 Credits: 2.5
+Students also have the opportunity to receive college credits through Fairleigh Dickinson University's Dual Enrollment college.
+This option will be offered to students at the start of the semester.

-Course # 062 Semester Course Weighted Value: 1
+CIVIL/CRIMINAL LAW Course # 062 Prerequisite: None

-Prereguisite: None